groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-image-files/_index.md

 ---
 ## Overview

-For today there a lot of image files formats that contain pixel bit map with color (of black and white) values, some of them you can find in cameras (like JPEG, CR2) or in FAXes/scanners (TIF, TIFF).
+For today there a lot of image files formats that contain pixel bit map with color (or black and white) values, some of them you can find in cameras (like JPEG, CR2) or in FAXes/scanners (TIF, TIFF).
 Some formats use image compression (like JPEG), for some formats use it optional (TIF/TIFF).

 ## Supported Image Formats